 The 242-A Evaporator is critical to Hanford’s cleanup mission since there are no current plans to build more underground waste storage tanks at the Site, and the space within the existing double shell tanks at Hanford is limited.
 By boiling off the liquids, the Evaporator process creates space in the existing tanks which will be used to store waste being retrieved from the aging single-shell tanks.
 The space is needed as Waste Treatment Plant operations designed to vitrify the wastes are not set to begin until about 2018.

-Since the Evaporator began operations in 1977, it has completed over sixty campaigns to reduce the volume of the waste in Hanford storage tanks by more than 65,000,000 gallons.
+Since the Evaporator began operations in 1977, it has completed numerous campaigns to reduce the volume of the waste in Hanford storage tanks by more than 65,000,000 gallons.

 In addition to these campaigns to reduce waste volume, “cold” campaigns also be conducted providing opportunities to train workers and test Evaporator machinery.